alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 ## Introduction

-Last quarter, I took the Tao of PhD seminar at University of Washington, Allen school.
-Even I am at california so I can't involoved so much, I learned a lot from the recommend resources covering many important topics for PhD students.
-In addition, I also learned a lot from the people on internet(Video, Blog, Article, Podcast) so I want to make a collection of them.<d-footnote> Some of them are written in Chinese which means original posts are in Chinese </d-footnote>
+Last quarter, I took the Tao of Ph.D. seminar at the University of Washington, Allen school.
+Even though I am in California, I can't be involved much; I learned a lot from the recommended resources covering many important topics for Ph.D. students.
+In addition, I also learned a lot from the people on the internet(Video, Blog, Article, Podcast), so I want to make a collection of them.<d-footnote> Some of them are written in Chinese, which means original posts are in Chinese </d-footnote>

 I really enjoy learning about other people's stories.
-It's a virtual way to gain experience from the people who have gone through the the same journey - **playing a game and reading a cheat sheet**!
+It's a virtual way to gain experience from the people who have gone through the same journey - **playing a game and reading a cheat sheet**!

-Before applying for the PhD, I would like to recommend some articles to read! **PhD is not necessary for all people**.
+Before applying for the Ph.D., I recommend some articles to read! **PhD is not necessary for all people**.

 - [Do you need a PhD?](https://medium.com/great-research/do-you-need-a-ph-d-f78d2fb0f286) by Nick Feamster
 - [Advice for new graduate students](https://freedom-to-tinker.com/2010/09/27/advice-new-graduate-students/) by Jennifer Rexford